Forget by Uncertainty: Orthogonal Entropy Unlearning for Quantized Neural Networks: Methodology

 where $\hat{g}_f^{\perp}$ is the orthogonally projected forgetting gradient and $g_r$ is the retain gradient.
 This update simultaneously drives the model toward uncertainty on forgotten data while preserving performance on retained data.
 The complete OEU algorithm is presented in Algorithm~\ref{alg:OEU}.

 \paragraph{Computational Complexity.} The computational overhead of OEU compared to standard unlearning is minimal.
 Entropy computation requires $O(K)$ per sample, where $K$ is the number of classes; GOP requires $O(|\theta|)$ per iteration, where $|\theta|$ is the number of parameters.
 Both operations are linear in their respective dimensions and negligible compared to the forward and backward passes.
-The overall time complexity remains $O(T \cdot (|D_f| + |D_r|) \cdot C_{\text{model}})$, where $C_{\text{model}}$ is the cost of a single forward-backward pass.We provide a runtime comparison of all methods in Appendix~\ref{efficiency}. \paragraph{Synergy of Components.} The two components of OEU are complementary: \emph{EGU} defines \emph{what} to forget—driving the model toward maximum uncertainty on forgotten data and achieving genuine forgetting without introducing biases; \emph{GOP} defines \emph{how} to forget—ensuring that the forgetting process does not interfere with retained knowledge and providing mathematical guarantees for utility preservation.
+The overall time complexity remains $O(T \cdot (|D_f| + |D_r|) \cdot C_{\text{model}})$, where $C_{\text{model}}$ is the cost of a single forward-backward pass.We provide a runtime comparison of all methods in Appendix~\ref{efficiency}. \paragraph{Synergy of Components.} The two components of OEU are complementary: \emph{EGU} defines \emph{what} to forget—providing an unbiased forgetting direction that avoids class-specific biases, while \emph{GOP} and $\mathcal{L}_{\text{retain}}$ jointly constrain the forgetting degree to prevent over-unlearning; \emph{GOP} defines \emph{how} to forget—ensuring that the forgetting process does not interfere with retained knowledge and providing mathematical guarantees for utility preservation.
 Together, they form a principled framework for effective and conflict-free machine unlearning in QNNs.